How do you Say Happy Birthday in Latin and 20 Other Languages?

 Happy Birthday In Latin

 Birthday is the day when you are born.
-Birthdays are special for everyone, no matter where he belongs from.
-Birthday, Anniversary, mother’s day, etc., are occasions for celebrations.
-Birthday is different from the other celebratory events because it holds importance for the person and is also essential for friends and family members.
-The people start preparations beforehand and get busy in selecting a specific gift.
+Birthdays are special for everyone, no matter where he comes from.
+Birthdays, Anniversary, Mother’s Day, etc., are occasions for celebrations.
+Birthdays are different from other celebratory events because they hold importance for the person and are also essential for friends and family members.
+The people start preparations beforehand and get busy selecting a specific gift.

 Similarly, some people do not believe in huge events and think that no matter what little they do, honestly is sufficient, be it wishing a person only.
 There is no record of how birthdays started to be celebrated, and no one knows how it turned out as an event of celebration.
 It is said the first case of birthday celebrations came from ancient Egypt.